wendelb/speaker-agent/README.md

 There are two main scripts in this repository:

 1. The first one is `simple-agent.py` which handles all the bluetooth related stuff.
-2. THen there is `speaker-agent.py` which does all the magic.
+2. Then there is `speaker-agent.py` which does all the magic.

 ## Further reading

-For a client to connect to this hib, check out [Speaker Control](https://github.com/wendelb/speaker-control)
+For a client to connect to this hub, check out [Speaker Control](https://github.com/wendelb/speaker-control)